 Customize Color and Materials

-If you are a VIP or Pro user, and you see this symbol on a stair in the library, then you can change the materials using Replace Materials.
+If you are a VIP or Pro user, you can change the materials using Replace Materials.
 Before you do, it’s important to understand the names of the various elements that make up a stair.

 The railing structure is made up of these three parts: